kishi001/Python-Lectures/README.md

  8 - Real life applications with Python

- 8.1 - Creating a Webmaps with Python and Folium
+ 8.1 - Creating a Webmaps with Python and Folium (would demo)

  8.2 - Building a Website Blocker

- 8.3 - Building a Website with Python and Flask
+ 8.3 - Building a Website with Python and Flask (For discussion)

  8.4 - Building GUI with Tkinter

- 8.5 - Building a Webcam Motion Detector
+ 8.5 - Building a Webcam Motion Detector (would demo)

- 8.6 - Building a Scraper to scrape data
+ [8.6 - Building a Scraper to scrape data]